madeline-stevens/coding-falcons-react/README.md

 }
 ```

-38. Next was to create a user object that populates the users id, name and avatar.
+38. !!!!Next was to create a user object that populates the users id, name and avatar.
 I haven't gotten that to populate yet.
 I also noticed I don't have experience or date included in my object.
+39.

 ### Resources